mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "You're the fidelant who gave away all our food."

-Mel suddenly felt her muscles tighten and she glanced back at Laen-Laen who wasn't paying attention to them.
+Melna suddenly felt her muscles tighten and she glanced back at Laen-Laen who wasn't paying attention to them.

 "Wonder if you hoarded any," thi said, as thi grasped for the bag.
 Melna pulled it away from hae fingers, but then she felt the cold touch of the steel bar across her neck and she stopped from fleeing.
 Linyu, who was listening intently, panicked tried to get Laen's attention.